devuri/raydium/README.md

-# WPFramework
+# WP Raydium

-Seamlessly launch a fully-equipped WordPress site with `devuri/wpframework`, specifically engineered for the rapid development and deployment of secure, scalable WordPress applications.
+Seamlessly launch a fully-equipped WordPress site with `devuri/raydium`, specifically engineered for the rapid development and deployment of secure, scalable WordPress applications.
 Inspired by the ease of modern development frameworks, it delivers a frictionless setup process infused with industry-leading best practices from the outset.

 ## Features